 While Android sees more downloads, iOS shows more engagement and ROI on apps, including in-app purchases.

 Lastly, Android is more popular in developing and lower-income countries while Western Europe and North America have more iOS users.
 Therefore, your audience matters as well before you choose the platform.

 Determining the appropriate platform for your mobile app relies on the app content you expect to generate overall enterprise objects.

-It gets down to studying your target market, as well as demographics of core user and determining the choice that completely suits your business.
+It gets down to studying your target market, as well as the demographics of core users, and determining the choice that completely suits your business.